bamurtaugh/dev-container-spec/docs/supporting-tools.md

 {: .no_toc }

-A `devcontainer.json` file in your project tells tools and services that support the dev container spec how to access (or create) a **development container** with a well-defined tool and runtime stack.

-This page outlines tools and services that currently support this format.
+This page outlines tools and services that currently support the development container specification, including the `devcontainer.json` format.

-While most [dev container properties](json-reference.md) apply to any `devcontainer.json` supporting tool or service, a few are specific to certain tools.
+While most [dev container properties](json-reference.md) apply to any `devcontainer.json` supporting tool or service, a few are specific to certain tools, which are outlined below.
-{: .fs-6 .fw-300 }

 ## Table of contents
 {: .no_toc .text-delta }